zakaria-x9/execx/README.md

     Output()
 ```

-Pipelines are explicit and deterministic.
+Pipelines are explicit and deterministic. `PipeStrict` stops at the first failing stage and returns its error. `PipeBestEffort` still runs all stages, returns the last stage output, and surfaces the first error if any stage failed.

+On Windows, use `cmd /c` or `powershell -Command` to access shell built-ins when needed.

 ```go
 cmd := execx.Command("ps", "aux").Pipe("grep", "nginx")